-1. The chanters (of the Scima) extol INDRA with songs, the reciters of the Rich with prayers, (the priests of the Yajush) with texts.b u Either the Prithivi loka or the Dyu-loka; the text adds Maho-rajasah, which the Scholiast explains the great Antariksha loka, the sphere of the firmament, which is properly the space between the carth and heaven, corresponding with Vyoman or Akas, the sky or atmosphere.-Manu, 1, 13.
+1. The chanters (of the Sama) extol Indra with songs, the reciters of the Rich with prayers, (the priests of the Yajush) with texts.

+Either the Prithivi loka or the Dyu-loka; the text adds Maho-rajasah, which the Scholiast explains the great Antaríksha loka, the sphere of the firmament, which is properly the space between the earth and heaven, corresponding with Vyoman or Akas, the sky or atmosphere.-Manu, 1, 13.

-b The Scholiast supplies the specification of the several Vcdas.
-The first term, Gáthina, merely means singers, although he renders it Giyamánasámayukta-udgátárah, "the Udgatrís with Sámas to be chanted," an interpretation, he thinks, confirmed by the next term (songs), Vrihat for Vrihatá, "with the Vrihat-Sáma."
-The next phrase, Arkina-arkebhih, is more akin to Rich, "Those of the Rig-veda, with stanzas," but it is not necessarily confined to that sense ; and as Arka is a synonyme of Mantra, a prayer, the sense may be, those who pray or praise Indra with prayers.
+The Scholiast supplies the specification of the several Vcdas.
+The first term, Gáthina, merely means singers, although he renders it Giyamánasámayukta-udgátárah, "the Udgatris with Sámas to be chanted," an interpretation, he thinks, confirmed by the next term (songs), Vrihat for Vrihatá, "with the Vrihat-Sáma."
+The next phrase, Arkina-arkebhih, is more akin to Rich, "Those of the Rig-veda, with stanzas," but it is not necessarily confined to that sense; and as Arka is a synonyme of Mantra, a prayer, the sense may be, those who pray or praise Indra with prayers.
 For the Adhwaryus, or priests of the Yajush, we have nothing at all in the original; and the term Vanih for Vanibhih, "with texts or words," which occurs apparently without any grammatical connexion, may be referred either to the singers or the reciters of the prayers.
-It is applied by the Scholiast to the texts of the Yajush, apparently only because he had connected the preceding expressions with the other two Vedas: as already remarked, any reference to the Vajush or Sama in a verse of the Rich, implies the priority of the two former to the latter.
+It is applied by the Scholiast to the texts of the Yajush, apparently only because he had connected the preceding expressions with the other two Vedas: as already remarked, any reference to the Yajush or Sama in a verse of the Rich, implies the priority of the two former to the latter.

-2. INDRA, the blender of all things, comes verily with his steeds that are harnessed at his word: INDRA, the richly-decorated,a the wielder of the thunderbolt.

-3. INDRA, to render all things visible, elevated the sun in the sky,b and charged the cloud with (abundant) waters.

-4. Invincible INDRA, protect us in battles abounding in spoil, with insuperable defences.

-5. We invoke INDRA for great affluence, INDRA for limited wealth; (our) ally, and wielder of the thunderbolt against (our) enemies.

-6. Shedder of rain, granter of all desires, set open this cloud.
+- 2. Indra, the blender of all things, comes verily with his steeds that are harnessed at his word: Indra, the richly-decorated, the wielder of the thunderbolt. - 3.
+Indra, to render all things visible, elevated the sun in the sky,^b and charged the cloud with (abundant) waters. - 4.
+Invincible Indra, protect us in battles abounding in spoil, with insuperable defences. - 5.
+We invoke Indra for great affluence, Indra for limited wealth; (our) ally, and wielder of the thunderbolt against (our) enemies. - 6.
+Shedder of rain, granter of all desires, set open this cloud.
 Thou art never uncompliant with our (requests).

-7. Whatever excellent praises are given to other divinities, they are (also the due) of INDRA the thunderer: I do not know his fitting praise.

-8. The shedder of rain, the mighty lord, the always compliant, invests men with his strength, as a bull (defends) a herd of kine.

-9. INDRA, who alone rules over men, over riches,
+- 7. Whatever excellent praises are given to other divinities, they are (also the due) of Indra the thunderer: I do not know his fitting praise. - 8.
+The shedder of rain, the mighty lord, the always compliant, invests men with his strength, as a bull (defends) a herd of kine. - 9.
+Indra, who alone rules over men, over riches, b The world being enveloped in darkness by Vritra, Indra, in order to remove it, elevated (árohayat, or as the comment says sthápitaván, placed) the sun in the Dyu-loka, or heaven: the latter part of the passage may also be rendered, he (the sun) animated the mountain (i. e. the world) with his rays.

-a So the Scholiast explains the term of the text, Hirańyaya; literally, golden, or made of gold.
+^a So the Scholiast explains the term of the text, Hirańyaya; literally, golden, or made of gold.